Indecent assault and rape

 Indecent assault

-Indecent assault is any forced sexual act without penetration.
+Indecent assault is any forced sexual act without penetration and is described in the criminal code as any violation of sexual integrity.
 The victim does not give consent to this act.
 For example: unwanted touching, caressing or kissing, forcing a person to undress or show his/her genitals.

 Indecent assault can happen without physical violence or threats.
 For instance: if the victim does not resist and lets it happen because he/she is afraid.